chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/delimiter.md

 # Slot: delimiter

-_The delimiter used in a oriented point annotation file._
+_The delimiter used in a point annotation file._